Youngbillionnaire/psyki/wp-content/plugins/header-footer-elementor/readme.txt

 = 1.1.0 =
 - New: Rename plugin to be Header Footer & Blocks builder as now thee blocks templates can be used as shortcodes.
 - New: Add templates before the footer for Astra Theme.
-Options for other themes will be cominng soon.
+Options for other themes will be coming soon.
 - New: Use templates (Blocks) anywhere in your content with the help of shortcodes.
 - Improvement: Improved the UI of the metabox for Header Footer post type.